 5.1 Requirements for Research Data Management

-18.104.22.168 If a PI leaves NTU for another institution together with his research project, ownership of research data produced during the period may be transferred with the approval of the Director of Research though NTU will continue to retain the rights to use and publish the data.
+126.96.36.199 If a PI leaves NTU for another institution together with his ongoing research project, ownership of research data produced during the period may be transferred with the approval of the Director of Research.

 5.1.2 Data Management Plan

-22.214.171.124 All research proposals must include a data management plan (DMP) that records the intention on how research data arising from the research project will be managed, used and shared.
+184.108.40.206 All research projects must include a data management plan (DMP) that records the intention on how research data arising from the research project will be managed, used and shared.
 A DMP must be filed through the University designated system at the start of each new project prior to funds being released.

-22.214.171.124 Research data from human subject research studies must be maintained consistent with the NTU Institutional Review Board Guidelines and national legislation and regulations.
+220.127.116.11 Research data from human subject research studies must be maintained in a manner that is consistent with the NTU Institutional Review Board Guidelines and national legislation and regulations.

 5.1.6 Data Sharing